-I am currently accepting graduate students through UNC's EEOB graduate program, which is described here (annual admissions deadline is December 1st).
+I am currently accepting graduate students through UNC's Ecology, Evolution, and Organismal Biology graduate program, which is described here (annual admissions deadline is December 1st).
 For those considering a PhD, I would suggest reading the excellent perspectives here and here.

 If you are interested in joining the lab as a postdoc please contact me.

 Martin CH, Erickson PA, Miller CT.
 2017.
 The genetic architecture of novel trophic specialists: higher effect sizes are associated with exceptional oral jaw diversification in a pupfish adaptive radiation.
-Molecular Ecology In press. pdf. supplement.
+Molecular Ecology 26: 624-638. pdf. supplement.